claws/buildbot-prometheus/README.rst

 ============================

 ``buildbot-prometheus`` is a Python package providing a Prometheus metrics exporter for a buildbot master.
-The package should work on Python 2 and Python 3.
+The package works on Python 3.

 Installation